Investing •

 Custodial retirement accounts: These are retirement-specific accounts, like custodial Roth IRAs.
 These accounts offer significant tax benefits but have far more restrictions.
 For contributions, the minor has to have earned income and cannot contribute more than they earn (which means a parent can’t contribute on their behalf).
 Withdrawals are also restricted—withdrawing money before retirement age can result in tax penalties.

-529 plans: 529 plan is an education savings account that offers a great way to save for college.
+529 plans: A 529 plan is an education savings account that offers a great way to save for college.
 Money can be contributed to the account and invested in stocks or other assets, and it can grow tax-free until its withdrawal.
 And when the money is withdrawn, no tax will be owed as long as the funds are used for qualifying educational purposes (like college).

 Bottom line